Consistent Robust Adversarial Prediction for General Multiclass Classification: Introduction

 \section{Introduction}

 Multiclass classification is a canonical machine learning task in which a predictor chooses a predicted label from a finite number of possible class labels.
 For many application domains, the penalty for making an incorrect prediction is defined by a loss function that depends on the value of the predicted label and the true label.
-Zero-one loss classification where the predictor suffers a loss of one when making incorrect prediction and zero otherwise and ordinal classification (also known as ordinal regression) where the predictor suffers a loss that increases as the prediction moves farther away from the true label are the examples of the multiclass classification problems.
+Some example of the task are the zero-one loss classification where the predictor suffers a loss of one when making incorrect prediction and zero otherwise as well as the ordinal classification (also known as ordinal regression) where the predictor suffers a loss that increases as the prediction moves away from the true label.

 Empirical risk minimization (ERM) \citep{vapnik1992principles} is a standard approach for solving general multiclass classification problems by finding the classifier that minimizes a loss metric over the training data.
 However, since directly minimizing this loss over training data within the ERM framework is generally NP-hard \citep{Steinwart2008SVM}, convex surrogate losses that can be efficiently optimized are employed to approximate the loss.
 Constructing surrogate losses for binary classification has been well studied, resulting in surrogate losses that enjoy desirable theoretical properties and good performance in practice.
 Among the popular examples are the logarithmic loss, which is minimized by the logistic regression classifier \citep{mccullagh1989generalized}, and the hinge loss, which is minimized by the support vector machine (SVM) \citep{boser1992training,cortes1995support}.
 Both of these surrogate losses are Fisher consistent \citep{lin2002support,bartlett05} for binary classification, meaning they minimize the zero-one loss and yield the Bayes optimal decision when they learn from any true distribution of data using a sufficiently rich feature representation.
 SVMs provide the additional advantage that when combined with kernel methods, extremely rich feature representations can be efficiently incorporated.